 RV Maintenance: Keeping Your RV Air Conditioner Working Efficiently

-Earlier in this blog, we posted a great how-to tutorial on air conditioner vents and filter maintenance and cleaning.
-This article pairs by showing you how to inspect and maintain the rooftop components of your RV air conditioning system.
-Here’s another helpful how-to guide that will walk you through from getting on the roof to making sure your RV motorhome of towable RV’s air conditioner remains near perfect efficiency.
+We posted a great how-to tutorial on your RV air conditioner vents and filter cleaning and maintenance.
+This article will show you how to inspect and maintain the rooftop components of your RV air conditioning system.

 Get Up on the Roof

-IMPORTANT: Before your or anyone sets foot on your roof, ensure your RV and all rooftop components are not located near any low hanging power lines.
+RV ROOF MAINTENANCE TIP: Before your or anyone sets foot on your roof, ensure your RV and all rooftop components are not located near any low hanging power lines or cables.

 We highly recommend wearing non-skid shoes and laces are tied securely.
 This is not the time to be wearing your Tommy Bahama flip flops.
 Its a good idea to inspect the bottoms of your shoes to ensure no grit or gravel are stuck in the treads before stepping foot on your ladder.
 You certainly don’t want to rip, gouge or snag your roof’s rubber membrane.
 If you hire a professional, we see no harm in asking if you can check the bottoms of their shoes before climbing the ladder.
 Remember, it’s YOUR RV.

 Be extremely cautious of your footing while climbing the ladder or walking on the RV’s roof.
 One wrong step can and will result in serious injury…or worse.